mlouellette/Rocket_Elevators_Django_API/README.md

 # Rocket_Elevators_Django_API

 This application uses Python's DJANGO framework and REST API to make requests.
 It's using the facial recognition open source library to allow for registering employees to a database or searching for an employee by using a picture.
-If the employee is found, their credentials will be returned.
+If the employee is found in the database's employee's table, their credentials will be returned.

 ## Usage